Cuba and drugs debate to spice Americas Summit

 By Andrew Cawthorne

-CARTAGENA, Colombia Leaders from North and South America will mix perennial controversies over Cuba and the Falklands with trade tensions and a new look at the war on drugs at a weekend summit in Colombia.
+CARTAGENA, Colombia, April 12 Leaders from across North and South America will mix perennial controversies over Cuba and the Falklands with new approaches to the war on drugs and trade tensions at a summit in Colombia this weekend.

-The 33 nations at the Organization of American States' sixth Summit of the Americas in the seaside city of Cartagena are, however, unlikely to bring big changes on the major issues facing the hemisphere.
+The 33 nations represented at the Organization of American Sates' (OAS) sixth Summit of the Americas in the historic seaside city of Cartagena are, however, unlikely to lead to big changes on the major issues facing the hemisphere.

-Although not quite the star act he was at the last OAS meeting in Trinidad and Tobago in 2009, U.S. President Barack Obama remains a focus for many Latin American leaders who hope he will pay them more heed if he wins a second term in November.
+Although not quite the star act he was at the last OAS meeting in Trinidad and Tobago in 2009, U.S. President Barack Obama remains a focus for many Latin American leaders who hope he might pay them more heed if he wins a second term in the November election.

 "Those are politically radioactive issues for Obama.
-There's no way he can fulfil Latin American expectations," said U.S.-based regional expert Michael Shifter.
+There's no way he can fulfill Latin American expectations," said U.S.-based regional expert Michael Shifter.

-Though the summit's official agenda ranges from technology to poverty reduction, Cuba was once again shaping into the No. 1 hot potato for those gathering in the Caribbean port city.
+As is often the case at Latin American summits, Cuba will be the No. 1 hot potato for participants gathering in the Caribbean port city - although the official agenda ranges from technology to poverty-reduction programs.

 "I hope this is the last summit without Cuba," said host and Colombian President Juan Manuel Santos.
 He has built good relations with the leftist ALBA bloc of Latin American nations, despite being a U.S. ally and a conservative politician.